ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 the strategy's *Settings/Properties*, or specify it in the script's code
 using: ``strategy(..., calc_on_every_tick=true)``.

-You can set the strategy to perform one additional iteration after an order is filled.
+You can set the strategy to perform one additional calculation after an order is filled.
 For this you need to check *Recalculate After Order filled* in the strategy's *Settings/Properties*, or do it in the script's code
 using: ``strategy(..., calc_on_order_fills=true)``.